zerodaycode/Canyon-SQL/README.md

 ## Early stages advice
 The library it's still on a `early stage` state.
-Any contrib via `fork` + `PR` it's really apreciated, specially if you like concepts like backend development, relational - mapping, low-level code, performance optimizations and, of course, `RUST`.
+Any contrib via `fork` + `PR` it's really appreciated, specially if you like concepts like backend development, relational - mapping, low-level code, performance optimizations and, of course, `RUST`.

-# Availiable query operations:
+# Available query operations:
     - Find all
     - Find by ID

 ## Changelog

 - `v0.4.0` Now the name of your table it's automatically derived from Rust at compile time.
-Note that you still had to manually create the table on the database that satisfies the cryteria of your struct's name all in snake_case.
+Note that you still had to manually create the table on the database that satisfies the criteria of your struct's name all in snake_case.

 `Rust struct's name: CanyonSql` -> `Database table name: canyon_sql`